|Nutrition Facts (per serving)|

 In a heavy saucepan, heat the olive oil over medium heat.
 Add the onion and garlic, and cook for 5 minutes until tender, stirring frequently.

 Then add the chicken pieces to the saucepan, and cook and stir until the chicken begins to brown slightly, about 3 minutes.

 Add 1 cup chicken broth to the saucepan, and cook until liquid is reduced, stirring constantly.

-Continue to add the chicken broth to keep the rice covered in liquid, stirring frequently.
-Make sure that most of the liquid is absorbed by the rice before you add more.
-The total cooking time should be about 25 minutes, or until the rice is tender.
+Continue adding the chicken broth to keep the rice covered in liquid, stirring frequently.
+Make sure most of the liquid is absorbed by the rice before adding more.
+Total cooking time should be about 25 minutes, or until the rice is tender.

-Add the basil, cheese, and butter to the saucepan just before serving and stir to melt.
+Add the basil, cheese, and butter to the saucepan just before serving, stirring to melt.